prefuzek/angst-in-space/README.md

 ### 5. Online Play:

 As of version 0.6.0, you can now play online in real time!
-This feature is still very much in development and is therefore not very streamlined or stable yet, but it's completely functional.
+This feature is still in development and is therefore not totally streamlined or stable yet, but it's completely functional.

-From the menu, you can start a server on your local network.
+From the main menu, you can host an online game.
+After choosing a name, this sets up a local server, which can be accessed by anyone on your local network.
 If you want to play remotely, you'll need a tool like Hamachi to simulate a local network.

-To connect to a server, you'll need to create a `hostaddress.txt` file in the directory with the .jar file.
-Put the IP address of the host in this file.
-Then, when you run the game, clicking the 'Join a server' button will connect you to the online game.

-All players in a server are essentially sharing a common gamestate, and each one has full control.
-It's recommended to have another communication channel; otherwise your play experience will be confused and rather soulless.

-Known issue: clients should not use the in-game 'Quit' button, since this causes the game to crash.
-Instead use the escape key.
+If someone on your network is hosting a game, you can connect to it from the main menu.
+After entering a name and the host's IP, you'll be sent into a lobby with a list of connected players and a chatbar.
+The host has setup options for a new game, or can load from a previous save.

+Once the game has started, you won't be able to interact with the game (besides menus and chat) except on your turn.
+If you leave and reconnect, you'll be put in the game's lobby with now way of playing the game.
+This will be fixed in a future version.

 ## License